Experimental fiction: 4,576 words: approx. 30 minutes

 “Chief,” Beverly said, “before you ask any more questions, could you excuse me?”

-She went into a bedroom and after several moments, came back into view.
-Behind her, holding Beverly’s hand and clutching a Princess Elsa doll to her chest, was Lina.
+She went into a bedroom and after a long moment came back into view.
+Behind her, holding Beverly’s hand and clutching a Princess Elsa doll to her chest, was Olivia.
 The little girl squinted against the bright light.
 She let go of Beverly’s hand and rubbed at her eyes.

-Beverly guided Lina ahead of her.
+Beverly guided Olivia ahead of her.
 “I was letting her nap a little longer.
 She said it’s okay for you to ask her the questions.
 And Bob and I don’t mind.”

-Chief Jamieson smiled at Lina, then furrowed his forehead at Beverly.
+Chief Jamieson smiled at Olivia, then furrowed his forehead at Beverly.
 “She not too traumatized?”

 “No children of your own, I’m betting,” Bob said.